endjin/dotnet-adr/README.md

 Then:

-`adr templates update`
+`adr templates install`

 ## 💽 System Details

-An application profile folder is created in:
+`adr` stores various configuration files and packages in an application profile folder created in:

 `%%UserProfile%%\AppData\Roaming\endjin\dotnet-adr`